 About Us

-In 2025 the Foundation will be entering its 4th year of supporting young musicians and will continue to provide opportunity to those who may have limited access to financial resources and help them to showcase their musical talent.
+In its 5th year, the Foundation continues to support young musicians and will provide opportunity to those who may have limited resources, and help them to showcase their musical talent.

-We continue to explore and develop collaborations with New College Oxford and the Franz Liszt Academy of Music in Budapest.
+We continue to develop our collaborations with New College Oxford and the Franz Liszt Academy of Music in Budapest and Budapest University Music faculty.

 Tom Davison